-The principles of Levine's Conservation Model include:
+The prepositions of Levine's Conservation Model include:

 - 1. Holism: The model emphasizes the importance of considering the whole person, including their physical, emotional, social, and spiritual needs, when providing care. - 2.
 Homeostasis: The model posits that individuals have a natural tendency to maintain a balance or equilibrium in their lives, and that this balance can be disrupted by illness or injury. - 3.
+Adaptation: The better patients can adapt to the changes in health, the better they are able to respond to treatment and care.
+Every individual has unique range of adaptive responses which vary based on heredity, age, gender or challenges of an illness experience..

-Adaptation: The model proposes that individuals adapt to changes in their environment, including changes in their health status, in order to maintain balance. - 4.
-Interdependence: The model recognizes that individuals are interconnected and that their actions and interactions with others can affect their ability to maintain balance. - 5.
-Culture and spirituality: The model emphasizes the importance of considering the individual's cultural and spiritual background, as well as their personal values and beliefs, when providing care. - 6.
+- 1. Interdependence: The model recognizes that individuals are interconnected and that their actions and interactions with others can affect their ability to maintain balance. - Culture and spirituality: The model emphasizes the importance of considering the individual's cultural and spiritual background, as well as their personal values and beliefs, when providing care. - 3.
 Preservation and promotion: The model proposes that the nurse's role is to preserve the individual's balance and promote their well-being by identifying and addressing factors that are contributing to the disruption.

 According to Levine's conservation model, the individual and their environment become aligned over time through specific adaptive responses.
 This process, known as conservation, can occur at various levels.
 In the field of nursing, the goal is to assist individuals in maintaining their overall well-being with minimal effort.
-Levine proposed four principles of conservation:
+The core of Levine 's theory is her four principles of conservation16):